Data and AI Horizon 2026: The Enterprise Readiness Imperative

 The Case for Cortex Search

-For many enterprises already running on Snowflake, Cortex Search offers the fastest path to Retrieval-Augmented Generation.
+For many enterprises already running on Snowflake, Cortex Search offers the fastest path to RAG.
 It delivers a “batteries included” experience with embedding, chunking, document parsing, and auto-updates handled natively inside the Snowflake Data Cloud.

 Strengths